BOXNYC/para.site/README.md

 Kinda ugly, but no sweat, just point a domain CNAME to it because it wont change.

 Don't want to use a domain name?
-Well if the para.site uses Facebook and has a username set, then this url is much better:
+Well if the para.site uses Facebook and has a Facebook username set, then use the username instead of the account ID:

 http://pepsi.fb.para.site

+Note: If you plan in pointing a CNAME domain to it, use the ID URL not tge username, as the ID never chamges.

 Even better, you can <a href="http://para.site/alias">reserve aliases</a> for free, first come first serve.
 For example, if Pepsi reserves the alias 'pepsi' and wants to point it to there Facebook para.site, then the URL will look like this: